typow21/OS_Lab4/README.md

 This program runs until either 1) 30 seconds goes by or 2) 100,000 signals are sent.
 After the program runs you can see a more detailed report of your analytics.

+**Multithread signaling**

+This program is nearly identical to the previous program.
+The only difference is that it is being made using threads instead of processes.

 **Testing**

 I plan to test these programs first by printing each report thoroughly and by looking for any inconsistancies/anomolies.
+After chekcing for any blatant errors I then plan to compare the results from both programs, once again checking for inconsistancies.
+If any are found I plan to add identical print statement throughout each program to further attempt to find the problem.
+After this process is done I should be able to clearly demonstrate that the program executes correctly.

+Unfortunately I did not have time to execute my testing plan.
+But there it is none the less. :)